michaelcolletti/Magificant-30/README.md

-## SetlistIA: A Concept For Version Controlling Setlists

-- The Magnificent 30 Repo
-- Test Cases and Uses for Configuration and Metadata
-- Using Jupyter for Musician Workflows

-# The Magnificent 30
+## The Magnificent 30

+- Below is a test selection of songs for a jazz standards brunch gig.
+- A set-list generated from a prompt is given.
+- Unfold the *twisties* to reveal *cool metadata* for each song.

+### Further Analysis

+- Set generation automated based upon participant demographics and targeted interest.
+Use [GPTScript](https://github.com/gptscript-ai/gptscript) and tune the checked-out prompt.
+- SA (sentiment analysis) in social media for selection of original material for touring artists.

 <details>